 Impoverishment, Downsourcing and Buying Your Way Out

 We are in a time when language is increasingly spun and stripped of it’s explanatory power.
 I noted that someone I met stated that there was no need to talk about poverty in the British context as it did not exist.
 I was shocked.
 Another person I met had said that this time was like any other in history, no better and no worse with regards to social problems.
-I encountered this as ignorance, enculturated naievety and willful ignorance.
+I encountered this as ignorance, enculturated naivety and willful ignorance.
 It makes me gak.

-It is important to develop new language and better articulations for the modern forms of poverty which are being manifested far from the glass and steel towers, the gated communities, the health clubs and boutique neighbourhoods.
+It is important to develop new language and better articulations for the modern forms of poverty which are being manifested far from the glass and steel towers, the gated communities, the health clubs and boutique neighborhoods.
 All is not well in the profit motive, insurance policy, stock market, elite meritocracy paradise.

 This essay touches on the following points…